blacklightpy/vaultofknowledge/Z1-Inbox/What is a codec.md

 - Apple Quicktime (Proprietary)

 ### DirectShow Filters
-Both below are basically 3rd party DirectShow wrappers based on FFmpeg
+Both below are basically 3rd party DirectShow [[filters]] based on FFmpeg

 - ffdshow, a codec library based on FFmpeg providing DirectShow filters and Video For Windows codecs
+	- Discontinued for LAV Filters
-- LAV Filters / LAVFSplitter (based on libavcodec and libavformat of FFmpeg)
+- LAV Filters (formerly LAVFSplitter; based on libavcodec and libavformat of FFmpeg)
 	- Contains Splitters and Decoders
 	- Splitters
 		- LAVFSplitter